Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/introduction.md

 [Jingliang Duan](https://www.researchgate.net/profile/Jingliang-Duan): Co-leader of GOPS.

 Dr. Duan is currently an associate professor in the School of Mechanical Engineering, University of Science and Technology Beijing, China.
-His research interests include reinforcement learning, optimal control, and self-driving decision-marking.
+His research interests include reinforcement learning, optimal control, and self-driving decision-making.

 **Student Leader:**